 Written By Dan Keeley

-In 2017, after a 5-year battle with bipolar disorder and seeing the power of vulnerability time & again by speaking openly about his experiences, Dan ran 1250-miles in 65-days from the Colosseum in Rome back to The London Eye (solo & self-supported) to share his journey of recovery on a national scale and play his part to inspire thousands of others to speak up about their own personal battles.
+In 2017, after a 5 year battle with bipolar disorder and seeing the power of vulnerability time and again by speaking openly about his experiences, Dan ran 1,250 miles in 65 days from the Colosseum in Rome back to the London Eye (solo & self-supported) to share his journey of recovery on a national scale and play his part to inspire thousands of others to speak up about their own personal battles.

-Even though Dan ticked off a few ultra-distances whilst on the adventure, he’s never officially considered himself an ultra-runner, that is until completing the Ultra X 50km Spring Trail Series race last weekend in Surrey in just over 5-hours.
+Even though Dan ticked off a few ultra-distances whilst on the adventure, he’s never officially considered himself an ultra-runner – that is, until completing the 50km Spring Trail Series by Ultra X race last weekend in Surrey in just over 5 hours.
 Not bad considering the conditions!

-Now one of the UK’s’ most sort-after mental health activists, keynote speakers and endurance-runners, and given the perfect timing on the back of Mental Health Awareness Week recently, we asked Dan to freestyle around his story and how he’s managed to harness and channel the strengths that he found from his adversity into endurance running
+Now one of the UK’s’ most sought-after mental health activists, keynote speakers and endurance-runners, we asked Dan to freestyle around his story and how he’s managed to harness and channel the strengths that he found from his adversity into endurance running